Middle Tennessee Digital Agriculture Academy

 Each year, up to 20 non-formal educators will be selected to participate in the Digital Agriculture Academy.
 In addition to joining a network of adults working with youth on topics related to digital agriculture, each participant will receive a $600 stipend for completing the four-day experience and receive certificate in the end.

 During the Academy, non-formal educators will spend three days learning about digital agriculture technologies through an online platform and will come together, in-person, on day 4 to work alongside professors receive hands-on experience using digital agriculture tools.

 Knowledge gained will prepare you to educate students about digital agriculture tools and technologies, college and career opportunities related to digital agriculture, and more!

 When and Where?

-In the summer of 2023, the Digital Agriculture Academy will take place virtually (May 30 – June 2) and in-person (June 2) on the campus of Middle Tennessee State University.
+In the summer of 2023, the Digital Agriculture Academy will take place virtually (May 28 – May 31).

 Frequently Asked Questions